tamaricki/awo-tamara/README.md

-## Different Approaches of Getting Publicly Awavilable Data
+## Different Approaches of Getting Publicly Available Data

 **osm_ script** uses OSM overpass API to get locations information like region, name, address, zip code, phone, email, website from OSM.
 Since API gets easily overloaded (504 Gateway Timeout) , search is done on region level, and not for whole country.
 Smaller regions are grouped together.
 Also script contains delays between requests and retry loops due to frequest time-out errors.
+Currently, it seems that it runs better when functions are imported into osm_eda sheet than standalone.

 ### References: